 Your first step should be to go online and see whether a free decryption tool is available.
 Kaspersky Lab is one security publisher that maintains an archive of unlockers for a wide variety of ransomware strains - you can find it at noransom.kaspersky.com.

 Unfortunately, it's not always possible to decrypt locked files.
-The most virulent ransomware attacks - such as the WannaCry worm that hit the NHS earlier this year - uses a freshly generated AES key for every file it encrypts.
+The most virulent ransomware attacks - such as the WannaCry worm that hit the NHS earlier back in 2017 - use a freshly generated AES key for every file they encrypt.
 In a situation like this, it really pays to have backups: if you can restore recent copies of your files from a cloud server or a network volume, you can simply overwrite the encrypted versions and carry on.

 If your encrypted files are in a cloud folder like Dropbox or Google Drive, you may be able to go to the website and restore earlier, non-encrypted versions.
 Just be sure to disinfect your system first, to make sure that the ransomware doesn't simply step in and re-encrypt the restored copies.

 If you can’t restore your files on your own, you may be tempted to simply pay the ransom.
 That may sound like a sensible idea - and on one level it is.
 It’s a quick and easy solution: ransomware distributors generally provide working decryption keys quite promptly after receiving your payment.
 After all, it's in their interest to do so, to encourage other victims to pay up.